 Many natural skincare brands incorporate essential oils into their products.
 Rose essential oil can be good for moisturizing dry and sensitive skin because it has emollient and anti-inflammatory properties.
 Even the team at Lume appreciates rose essential oil.
 It is in our Jasmine Rose Deodorant along with other naturally-derived elements.

 While we're on the subject of rose essential oil, a medical journal article reviewed five studies done on rose oil.
 The authors concluded that the essential oil had a positive effect on anxiety, pain management, relaxation, and depression.
 But here's the caveat: the authors concluded that larger studies need to be done because the ones they reviewed were small.

 Like rose, jasmine has a beautiful smell, making it an ideal deodorant scent.
 I was previously unaware that that jasmine may do more than just smell good.
 A 2010 study suggested that jasmine essential oil has mood-booting benefits when used in aromatherapy.

-Lavender Sage is my preferred Lume scent because it smells so good.
 I'm not the only one who loves lavender.
 It is one of the most popular essential oils.
 It's found in all kinds of products because it promotes a sense of calm.
 It turns out that studies have shown there are some lavender essential oil benefits, including treating anxiety, hair loss, fungal infections and wounds.

 Sage is another promising essential oil.
 Studies showed that clary sage essential oil may help treat high blood pressure and might reduce anxiety.
 The herb also has anti-inflammatory, anti-fungal, and anti-bacterial properties, which makes perfect sense for products that fight body odor.